Thursday, June 20, 2024

 Buddy hiking on first part of Burnt Lake trail

 Except for having to climb over a few large logs and fording a few small streams, the first half of the hike was pretty easy.
-The second half however was a bit steeper with a few difficult rock scrambles and a more stream crossings where our shoes got soaking wet.
+The second half however was a bit steeper with a few difficult rock scrambles and more stream crossings where my shoes got soaking wet.

 Larry and Petrina crossing a small stream